Bereavement Support Groups

 What are bereavement support groups?

-The strength of support groups lie in the connections and understandings that come from shared narratives.
+"The strength of support groups are in the connections and understandings that come from shared narratives"

 Who can join?

 Our support groups are for anyone who has experienced a death related loss.
 The current support groups offer support for different types of bereavements and are outline below.
 During 2021 we are offering a new group to support those effected by death related loss due to the COVID-19 pandemic.

 To join a Support Group call ACGB on (03) 92652100 of Freecall 1800 642 066 to discuss current vacancies and organise an intake appointment with one of our friendly intake workers.

 For the COVID-19 Support Group please call 1800 22 22 00 to find out more information or make an intake appointment.

 ACGB provides bereavement support groups in Mulgrave, Springvale and Notting Hill.
 Currently, due to COVID-19, the majority of the groups are held using an online platform.
 The only exception is Bereavement at the Bar (Please see below).